isomerpages/mol-articles/financial-articles/support-schemes.md

       Call:  <br>
       Email:

-  - title: HDB Financial Assistance Measures
+  - title: Financial Assistance Measures (HDB)
     content: |
       For Singaporeans whose child is in a government or government-aided school, autonomous government or government-aided school or specialised school.
 Gross Household Income (GHI) not exceeding $2,750 per month OR Per Capita Income (PCI) not exceeding $690 per month.